Invariants of Relative Right and Contact Equivalences: Quasihomogeneous Diffeomorphisms and Vector Fields

-\begin{rk} In the ordinary homogeneous case our numbering differs from the standard one by $1$: for us $J_0$ is the group of $1$-jets and so on. \end{rk} $J_d$ acts as a group of linear transformations on the space $A/A_{d+}$ of $d$-quasijets of functions.\\ A special importance is attached to the group $J_0$, which is the quasihomogeneous generalization of the general linear group. \begin{defn} A diffeomorphism $g\in G_0$ is said to be quasihomogeneous of type $\underline{w}$ if each of the spaces of quasihomogeneous functions of degree $d$ (and type \underline{w}) is invariant under the action of $g^{\ast}$. \end{defn} The set of all quasihomogeneous diffeomorphisms is a subgroup of $G_0$.
-This subgroup is canonically isomorphic to $J_0$, the isomorphism being provided by the restriction of the canonical projection $G_0\to J_0$.\\ The infinitesimal analogues of the concepts introduced above look as follows.
+Note that in the ordinary homogeneous case our numbering differs from the standard one by $1$: for us $J_0$ is the group of $1$-jets and so on.

+$J_d$ acts as a group of linear transformations on the space $A/A_{d+}$ of $d$-quasijets of functions.
+A special importance is attached to the group $J_0$, which is the quasihomogeneous generalization of the general linear group.

+A diffeomorphism $g\in G_0$ is said to be quasihomogeneous of type $\underline{w}$ if each of the spaces of quasihomogeneous functions of degree $d$ (and type \underline{w}) is invariant under the action of $g^{\ast}$.

+The set of all quasihomogeneous diffeomorphisms is a subgroup of $G_0$.
+This subgroup is canonically isomorphic to $J_0$, the isomorphism being provided by the restriction of the canonical projection $G_0\to J_0$.